HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 ## `vkEnumeratePhysicalDevices`

-To get a list of all the physical devices in the system, we can call use this method.
+To get the handles of all the physical devices in the system, we can call use `vkEnumeratePhysicalDevices`.
+We will call it twice.
+First, we'll pass in `NULL` as the last parameter.
+This will allow us to get `pPhysicalDeviceCount` out by passing in the address to a variable for the second argument.
+After that, we can allocate the memory necessary to store the `pPhysicalDevices` and call it with that variable as the last argument.

 **Definition for `vkEnumeratePhysicalDevices`**: